Always From Scratch

 3. Cover with as much of the sauce as you can.
 This will help soften up the shells so they have the perfect texture.
 Save any extra sauce for reheating, because the shells will soak up some of the sauce and be slightly drier when reheated.

-If you're making in advance, follow the process up until the point of baking and then cover and refrigerate or freeze.
-You can refrigerate for up to 4 days and freeze for up to 3 months.
+To make Italian Stuffed Shells in advance, follow the process up until the point of baking.
+Then cover and refrigerate for up to 4 days or freeze up to 3 months.
 My mom always used to send me back to college with frozen pasta dishes.

-I like to have some chicken dishes to add to stuffed shells with meat sauce like Crispy Italian Chicken Cutlets, Spicy Chicken Saltimbocca, or PERFECT Cast Iron Chicken Breast.
+• Poultry: I like to have some chicken dishes to add to stuffed shells with meat sauce, like Crispy Italian Chicken Cutlets or the PERFECT Cast Iron Chicken Breast.

-How do you get shells to stay closed after they're stuffed?
+How do you get stuffed shells to stay closed after they're stuffed?

-You can either stuff them in close to each other so they're tightly closed or flip them upside down and bake them with the opening upwards!
+You can either pack them close to each other, so they're tightly closed, or flip them upside down and bake them with the opening upwards!

-Why do you add an egg to the ricotta?
+Why do you add an egg to the ricotta in stuffed shells?

 Are manicotti and stuffed shells the same?